aleemkirk/wildfire-prediction/README.md

 [^2]: Prapas, I., Ahuja, A., Kondylatos, S., Karasante, I., Panagiotou, E., Alonso, L., Davalas, C., Michail, D., Carvalhais, N., & Papoutsis, I. (n.d.).
 Deep Learning for Global Wildfire Forecasting.

+# Executive Summary

+Four machine learning models were used to predict the occurrence and spread of wildfires across Europe, Africa and Australia.
+Both linear and non-linear models were compared, they were L1 Logistic Regression, L2 Logistic Regression, Random Forest and LSTM.

+Overall, the Random Forest model performed the best when predicting t

 # Dataset
 All models were trained using the [SeasFire dataset](https://zenodo.org/records/7108392).